LPaube/personal-projects/timer/readme.md

 This timer is my first project that reunites html, css, and javascript.
+This project creates a stopwatch, a timer, or a clock depending on the option clicked.
 It makes use of the following notable technologies/techniques:

 - Vanilla javascript for the functionality of the timers, and to hide/show elements depending on the tool selected:
   - Date handling (Date object)